Writing a Business Plan

-Venture capital is primarily available to businesses that exhibit high growth potential.
+Angel investors are typically wealthy individuals who provide early stage funds for startups.
+Venture capital is primarily available to businesses that somewhat established and exhibit high growth potential.
 VCs invest money in your business and provide guidance to help you build or grow.
 Because of the high risks involved with investing in budding innovative businesses, VCs seek high rates of return.

 - The National Venture Capital Association (NVCA) provides data and educates entrepreneurs about venture capital.

 - Ascend Venture Group is an investment firm that prides itself in offering “a strong network of women and ethnically diverse” business professionals.

 - BBG (Built by Girls) Ventures is an early stage fund investing in internet and mobile startups with at least one female founder.

 - DBL Investors chooses companies that can deliver top-tier returns and enable social and environmental benefits.
 It invests in cleantech, information technology and healthcare companies and sustainability-oriented products and services.